 14. VanEck Low Carbon Energy ETF (SMOG) – Best for Low Carbon

-Anyone else entertained by the ticker symbols of some ETFs?
+Is anyone else entertained by the ticker symbols of some ETFs?
 SMOG includes exposure to biofuel companies as well as other alternative fuels.

 - ETF focuses on reducing carbon emissions